 I’m sure you’ll agree with me that the benefits of chanting meditation are significant.
 So how do you do it?

 A simple chanting meditation for beginners

-Let me teach you an effortless chanting meditation for beginners to use.
-It uses the sound “Om” (pronounced “Aum”), which is the universal sound in Buddhism.
+Let me teach you an effortless chanting meditation for beginners.
+It uses the sound “Om” (pronounced “Aum”).

 Traditional chanting meditation in Buddhism